Entyloma ageratinae: Further distribution

+The introduction of the pathogen in South Africa was a more precautionary and preventive measure as compared to the reconciliatory efforts of Hawaii and New Zealand.
 Some researchers have noted that although A. riparia is not native to South Africa, it was not at high risk of becoming invasive.
 The plant thrives in warm, moist climates, and the majority of the country does not receive enough precipitation to foster such growth.
 However, significant areas of land which are untouched by the plant would be ideal for its growth.
-Since the introduction of E. ageratinae, the plant has not spread beyond its existing area The introduction of the pathogen in South Africa was a more precautionary and preventive measure as compared to the reconciliatory efforts of Hawaii and New Zealand.
+As of 2011, the plant has not spread beyond its existing area.
+A 2009 survey found that most mistflower plants in South Africa were affected by E. ageratinae, suggesting that the introduction of the fungus prevented it from spreading.